silx-kit/h5web/CONTRIBUTING.md

 ### Providers

-Two data providers are currently tested through their respective APIs:
+The data providers are tested through their respective APIs: `H5GroveApi`, `H5WasmApi` and `HsdsApi`.
-`H5GroveApi` and `H5WasmApi`.
 Each API test (`<provider>-api.test.ts`) works as
 follows:

-1. It instanciates the API using a sample file called `sample.h5`, located in `support/sample/dist`, that contains a lot of HDF5 datasets of various shapes and types.
+1. It instanciates the API using a sample HDF5 file, located in `support/sample/dist`, that contains a lot of HDF5 datasets of various shapes and types.
 1. It retrieves the values of all the datasets in the sample file and stores